DecentricCorp/Lightrail-API-Docs/apiary-sources/sections/object-model.md

 ### Transactions

 Various interactions with the Lightrail system take place in the form of _Transactions_.
-Most common types of Transactions are adding or deducting value from a Card, also known as  _funding_ and _drawdown_.
-Some other actions on Card or Value Store are also modelled as Transactions; for example, _activation_, _cancellation_, _freezing_, and _unfreezing_.
+The most common types of Transactions are adding or deducting value from a Card, also known as  _funding_ and _drawdown_.
+Some other actions on Cards or Value Stores are also modelled as Transactions; for example, _activation_, _cancellation_, _freezing_, and _unfreezing_.

 Lightrail supports a two-step _pending_ drawdown.
 A pending drawdown Transaction withholds the funds temporarily until eventually they are collected via a subsequent _capture_ Transaction, or canceled via a _void_ Transaction.